Does Vroom (VRM) Pay a Dividend? (2026)

 No. Vroom does not pay a dividend.
 As a small, post-restructuring company still reporting net losses and reinvesting in its auto-finance and analytics operations, it directs capital toward funding its loan book and operations rather than returning cash to shareholders.
 Investors in VRM are relying entirely on potential changes in the share price, not on dividend income.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with VRM's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with VRM's investor relations page or your broker before acting on them.